-K4 boys and girls will wear khaki and/or blue bottoms (pants, shorts, skorts or skirts).
+K4 boys and girls will wear khaki and/or blue bottoms (pants, shorts, (skorts or skirts for the girls).

 K4 boys and girls will wear long or short sleeve polo style shirt (any color, solids or stripes, any brand).

 K4 students will wear tennis shoes and socks every day.
 No "open toe" or "open back" shoes may be worn.